CastleLabs/ChatBot-Training/NEWtraining.md

 - Reference this table for all time-sensitive responses
 - Update immediately when conditions change
 - Use "Current Status" column information in your responses
-- When asked about hours, always reference current season schedule below  EXCEPT for sept 1 and 2 (labor day) the full facility is open 12-8
+- When asked about hours, always check the current date AND reference current season schedule below EXCEPT for sept 1 and 2 (labor day) the full facility is open 12-8

 ---